Looking uphill near the top of Towhead. Photos and trail review by Bruce on July 8, 2024.

 Looking uphill in conifer and aspen forest.

-The Spring Canyon trail links the Big Rift parking/staging area to ATV Route 12 just uphill from Huntington Reservoir.
-This is my recommended route for a loop ride.
-If you can find it.
+The Spring Canyon trail links the Big Drift parking/staging area to ATV Route 12 just uphill from Huntington Reservoir.
+About 0.4 miles from the ATV track, the Monarch trail (from the western side of Huntington Reservoir) joins up.
+The Monarch trail is my recommended route for a loop ride.
+You'd skip the lower portion of the Spring Canyon trail.

-The trail is 2.6 miles long.
-It climbs 500 vertrical feet, with the top 1/2 mile being very flat.
-Like the lower portions of Toehead, the Spring Canyon trail needs lots of bike tires to define and compact the riding lines.
+The Spring Canyon trail is 2.6 miles long.
+It climbs 500 vertical feet, with the top 1/2 mile being very flat.
+Like the lower portions of Towhead, the Spring Canyon trail needs lots of bike tires to define and compact the riding lines.

 The top of Spring Canyon.
 Needs tires.